An In-Depth Analysis of Visual Tracking with Siamese Neural Networks: Analysis

-\cite{chen-CORR2016} propose as possibly first but unpublished attempt two identical branches similar to VGGNet \cite{simonyan-ICLR2015} with three conv and max-pooling layers, both linked to three fc layers.
-The conv layers share the same parameters.
+\item[YCNN] proposes a Pseudo Siamese network with two branches similar to VGGNet~\cite{simonyan-ICLR2015} with three convolutional and max-pooling layers $f_c$, both branches connected to three fully-convolutional layers $f_\text{fc}$~\cite{chen-CORR2016}.
+The convolutional layers share the same weights $\theta$.
 Each layer finishes with a ReLU except for the output which finishes with a sigmoid function.
-The network output is a 0-1 bounded prediction map with high values at pixels indicating object presence.
-The branches work as feature hierarchies aggregating fine-to-coarse spatial details, while the fc layers design spatiotemporal features as well as a general similarity function.
-Thus, YCNN learns discriminating features of growing complexity while simultaneously learning similarity between template and search region with corresponding prediction maps.
-Training is done in two stages on augmented images of objects from ImageNet and for fine-tuning with videos from VOT-15 \cite{kristan-ICCVW2015} and TB-100 \cite{wu-TPAMI2015}.
-Training minimises a weighted $L^2$ loss by using Adam \cite{Kingma-CORR2014}, mini-batches and dropout.
+The network output is a probability map $P_M$ with values near to one at pixels indicating the object's presence.
+Again, the branches work as feature hierarchies aggregating fine-to-coarse visual details $f_\text{fc}$ captures spatiotemporal information and describes similarity.
+YCNN learns discriminating features of growing complexity while simultaneously learning similarity between target patch and search region with corresponding probability maps.
+We emphasise here that no further assumptions on similarity are given.
+It is solely descriptively given by the training samples.
+Training is done in two stages on augmented images of objects from ImageNet~\cite{krizhevsky-NIPS2012} and for fine-tuning with videos from ALOV~\cite{smeulders-TPAMI2013}, VOT-2015~\cite{kristan-ICCVW2015} and TB-100~\cite{wu-TPAMI2015}.
+Training minimises a weighted $l_2$ loss by using Adam~\cite{Kingma-CORR2014}, mini-batches and dropout.
 Weighting is important as nearly 95\,\% of pixels in the prediction map have very low to zero values.
-During tracking, the feed forward pass infers then position as maximum in the prediction map.
-By averaging the prediction map over the five most confident maintained templates avoids drift.
-Repeating inference with scaled templates estimates additionally overall scale.
+YCNN is a Type-2 tracker, as it maintains a pool of target patches.
+In contrast to CFNet these patches need not to be from subsequent images. $\sigma_\text{YCNN}(\cdot)$ infers position as the largest probability in $P_M$.
+By averaging $f_\text{avg}$ the probability map over the five most confident target patches avoids drift.
+Repeating inference with scaled patches by $f_{\text{scale}_i}$ estimates additionally overall scale.